News at Sea

 Each edition had an account of the ship’s progress provided by officers, including latitude and longitude, distance run, work of engines, and weather conditions.
 Many would use puns of a type which would appeal to the Victorian sense of humour, often based on nautical terms.
 Most included reminiscences of passengers, information and published articles on distinguished passengers, satire, natural history, letters from the public, spoof advertisements and poetry.

-Poetry occured in many of the ship’s newspapers, especially from voyage 27,1865, in the form of Poet’s Corner.
+Poetry occurred in many of the ship’s newspapers, especially from voyage 27,1865, in the form of Poet’s Corner.
 Many of the poems were published anonymously, and could be original compositions, adaptations of other famous poems, or copies of famous poems asking “who wrote it?”

 An original compostition from voyage 27 by Theta